First-Timer’s Guide to Crested Butte: The Extremes

 Daniel’s Favorite Lines

 I’ve lived in Crested Butte for three winters now and still have a lot of exploring to do before I truly feel like I’ve skied all The Extremes.
-I am not one for mandatory airs, but I do like the option to jump off things when the snow is deep and I’m feeling rowdy.
+I am not one for mandatory airs, but I do like the option to jump off things when the snow is deep, and I’m feeling rowdy.
 My motto for skiing is “It’s all about the flow, not the fear.”

 Teocalli Bowl

 I almost always start my day with a run through Teocalli Bowl.
 This zone is full of fun, and sees less traffic than other runs off the High Lift.
 My preferred line is to hike right at the top until I get to the little bench above Duey’s.
-From there I’ll drop into the trees and chutes just to the skier’s right of Main Street until I reach the flat area in the middle of the bowl.
-From the flat area I traverse far right again until I get to the ridge in between Wolf’s Lair and Liar’s Bench.
-This ridge is often untracked and popping turns up and over on both sides is a ton of fun.
+From there, I’ll drop into the trees and chutes just to the skier’s right of Main Street until I reach the flat area in the middle of the bowl.

 Another fun line through Teo Bowl is Morning Glory to Teo Tongue.
-If you can catch the rope drop, no other place on the mountain gives you the opportunity to practice little rock drops and pillows in a low stress setting than Teo Tongue.
-Both of these routes that I’ve described will force you to hike out 5-15 minutes depending on fitness and acclimatization.
-This is something that I’ve always enjoyed as part of my warm up for the day, but other people hate it and avoid it at all costs.
+If you can catch the rope drop, no other place on the mountain gives you the opportunity to practice little rock drops and pillows in a low-stress setting than Teo Tongue.
+Both of these routes that I’ve described will force you to hike out 5-15 minutes, depending on fitness and acclimatization.
+This is something that I’ve always enjoyed as part of my warm-up for the day, but other people hate it and avoid it at all costs.

 Headwall Glades

-Headwall Glades, a steep section of trees and chutes between Big Chute and Powder 8 Gully.
+I don’t always ski Headwall, but when I do, it’s usually not anywhere close to the main area.
+My preferred line is to ski Headwall Glades, a steep section of trees and chutes between Big Chute and Powder 8 Gully.
 Pretty much everything in here is fun.
 The real joy is when you find that perfect chute after ducking through a few steep, tight trees.
 The bottom drops out, you spot your turns all the way to the bottom, and then you just let it rip.

-To get to Headwall Glades the ideal line is down through the Halfpipe Gully.
-Just before you reach “The Easiest Way Down” (this is an actual sign) traverse to Powder 8 Gully.
+To get to Headwall Glades, the ideal line is down through the Halfpipe Gully.
+Just before you reach “The Easiest Way Down” (this is an actual sign), traverse to Powder 8 Gully.
 I like to drop off the ridge straight into the trees.
-From here I often find myself riding the fall line down, but occasionally I’ll traverse left or right for a bit to scope out a new line or seek out a favorite powder stash.
+From here, I often find myself riding the fall line down, but occasionally I’ll traverse left or right for a bit to scope out a new line or seek out a favorite powder stash.

 The Peak

 I’m all about hiking, and that’s part of the reason that my next favorite line is The Peak.
 Nothing beats a warm spring day around lunch, taking the High Lift up with a snack in my pocket, and hiking the 20 minutes up to the top of the ski area.
 While the skiing often isn’t much to write home about (this is one of the easier double-blacks on the mountain), the atmosphere at the top is always a treat.
-Hiking all the way up yields views as far away as Uncompahgre Peak near Lake City, and the Maroon Bells near Aspen.
-People love to congregate, throw parties, and cheer each other on as each group drops in either through an easy entrance, or hucks themselves off the cornice crown along the ridge.
-To really make this run worth it I like to take the High Traverse and ski all the way out to Funnel or Banana to reach the bottom.

 Funnel

 Speaking of Funnel, this is one of the coolest lines I’ve ever seen or skied anywhere, much less inbounds at a resort.
 It’s an adventure, it’s steep, and the traverse is committing.
 Think of the traverse as a good entrance exam.
-If you’re nervous and have trouble making it to Flatiron then you should consider dropping down early because the final move into Funnel can be much harder, especially in the Spring when the rocks start to poke out.
-The main draw of skiing Funnel is the Deep Throat area where the run chokes down to about 20 feet and a huge 100 foot fin of rock soars above you.
-Playing around in this zone can be rewarding and Sunset Ridge, just past Funnel, is a local’s favorite spot to hang out at the end of the day before patrol comes by to sweep.
+If you’re nervous and have trouble making it to Flatiron, then you should consider dropping down early because the final move into Funnel can be much harder, especially in the Spring when the rocks start to poke out.

 Phoenix Bowl/Staircase

-Last, but certainly not least in my top five favorite lines is Million Dollar Highway to Phoenix Steps to Dead Bob’s and Staircase.
+Last, but certainly not least, in my top five favorite lines is Million Dollar Highway to Phoenix Steps to Dead Bob’s and Staircase.
 If this sounds complicated and convoluted, don’t worry, it’s not, and I’ll break it down for you.

 The first thing you want to do is get on the North Face Lift.
-At the top ski down Avery to the High Notch Entrance and traverse all the way skiers right until you’re at the top of Hawksnest.
+At the top, ski down Avery to the High Notch Entrance and traverse all the way skier’s right until you’re at the top of Hawksnest.
 Traverse right again on the Million Dollar Highway until you’re in Spellbound and Phoenix.
 Head all the way out to the middle of the bowl and have yourself some fun.
-Jump off a rock, ski in the trees, and above all keep your eyes out for the traverse back left into Staircase.
+Jump off a rock, ski in the trees, and above all, keep your eyes out for the traverse back left into Staircase.

 A word of caution is appropriate here.
 This traverse can be scary and tough.
-There are more trees than the Funnel traverse, and every now and then you’ll come around a corner and a mogul will appear with a sheer backside.
+There are more trees than the Funnel traverse, and every now and then, you’ll come around a corner and a mogul will appear with a sheer backside.
 Don’t lose hope, and don’t bail early.
 Staircase is a good place to know where you are going if you can’t see the bottom of a run.

 These are the two lines you want (unless you know you don’t want them).
 Everything else in this zone will require you to put an amount of air between your skis and the snow that most normal people don’t feel comfortable with.